8 Best Italian Espresso Machines of 2023

 Keep reading for the 8 best Italian espresso machines this year, whether you want a super-automatic that does it all or a semi automatic that lets you be in charge.

-Our favorite Italian espresso machine in 2020, and one of our favorite DeLonghi espresso machine models, is the De Longhi Magnifica super-automatic espresso machine’s latest iteration.
+Our favourite Italian espresso machine in 2023, and one of our favourite DeLonghi espresso machine models, is the De Longhi Magnifica super-automatic espresso machine’s latest iteration.
 It is easy-to-use as it takes all the guesswork out of making great espresso.
-At the same time, it offers enough customizable options to guarantee you’re getting exactly what you want.
+At the same time, it offers enough customisable options to guarantee you’re getting exactly what you want.

 One way it stands out from some of the less expensive options on this list is its double boiler system.
 Having separate boilers for pulling espresso and steaming milk means you can do both simultaneously, and both boilers come to temperature in under a minute.